blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 .. note::

-    Fontello currently does not support creating multicolored fonts (which Godot can render).
+    Fontello currently does not support creating multicolored fonts (which Blazium can render).
 As of November 2022, support for multicolored fonts in icon font generation tools remains scarce.

 Depending on your use cases, this may lead to better results compared to using the ``img`` tag in :ref:`RichTextLabel <doc_bbcode_in_richtextlabel>`.
-Unlike bitmap images (including SVGs which are rasterized on import by Godot), true vector data can be resized to any size without losing quality.
+Unlike bitmap images (including SVGs which are rasterized on import by Blazium), true vector data can be resized to any size without losing quality.

-After downloading the generated font file, load it in your Godot project then specify it as a custom font for a Label, RichTextLabel or Label3D node.
+After downloading the generated font file, load it in your Blazium project then specify it as a custom font for a Label, RichTextLabel or Label3D node.
 Switch over to the Fontello web interface, then copy the character by selecting it then pressing :kbd:`Ctrl + C` (:kbd:`Cmd + C` on macOS).
 Paste the character in the